danwilkins/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Post-Process.md

 * In the Volume that contains your post process, make sure that it has a high enough priority and that your Camera is inside its bounds.

 * Check that your shader doesn't contain any **clip()** instructions, that the blend mode is set to Off and the output alpha is always 1.

+* If your effect does not work with dynamic resolution, use the _PostProcessScreenSize constant so it fits correctly.
+This is only required when you are planning to rely on DRS, and you need normal / velocity and color.

 ## Known issues and Limitations